mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 #### 1.1 Deeplinking Introduction and Benefits

-Deeplinking is a methodology for launching a defined experience within a native mobile application via a link.
+Deeplinking is a methodology for **launching a defined experience within a native mobile application via a link**.

 Enabling deeplinking for a mobile application will allow you to invoke